lperniciaro/Client-Checker/README.md

 # About

 The Client Checker takes data from Atera, SentinelOne, and Screenconnect and compiles it all in one place.
 The completed CSV file will consolidate the information from their respective places, and let the user know which pieces of software are missing from each individual machine.
+It will also provide handy information on machines.
 In order to do this, you must gather the input files.

 # Gathering the Files